fransfela/BatchMaileR/README.md

 Feel free to fork this repository and submit pull requests.
 Contributions are welcome!

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Contact

-For any questions or issues, please contact [Your Name] at [Your Email].

 ---

 BatchMaileR v.1.0.0 - Making batch email sending simple and efficient!